taccho18/c8y-docs/content/admin-guide/account-bundle/managing-users.md

 A user list will be displayed, providing the following information for each user:

-* The user name that is used to access the tenant.
+* The username that is used to access the tenant.
 * The name and email of the user, if set.
 * The global roles assigned to the user.
 * The [strength](/users-guide/getting-started/#login) of the password set for the user.